 The Gardaí in Ireland have the powers to arrest without warrant people guilty of the following offences under the Criminal Justice (Public Order) Act, 1994:

 As can be seen from the above, the Gardaí are given a power of arrest without warrant for almost all of the offences contained in this Act.

 For the offence of riot, violent disorder or affray, the bystander test is applied.
-This means that you need not be present at the scene of the event or offence while it is being committed but, if you were present, you would fear for your own safety or the safety of someone else.
+This means that if a bystander was present at the scene of the event or offence while it is being committed, they would fear for their own safety or the safety of someone else.

 In the Act a number of offences are included which only become offences if they are committed in a public place.
 For example, offences under Sections 4 to 9 of the Act are limited to a public place.
 The definition of a public place is contained in Section 3 of the Act and includes almost all places.
 It is one of the widest definitions of a public place in the criminal justice system.

 You can read more about public order offences by clicking here.